 If fed by humans, intentionally or not, pigeons will not only hang around all winter causing issues for property owners, but they can also breed and raise chicks!

-Like birds, bird management practices have to adapt to keep up with year-round challenges.
-At Wild Goose Chase, our experienced team of experts are here all year long to help you keep your property clean, healthy, and nuisance free.
-We can also help you encourage non-nuisance species like cardinals and chickadees to provide some lively cheer and color during the dreary months.
-Give us a call or click on the link below to learn more.
+With birds adapting to cause nuisance issues year-round, management needs to reflect that.
+Wild Goose Chase of Illinois & Migratory Bird Management of Wisconsin is here all year long to help you keep your property clean, healthy, and nuisance bird free.
+We can also help you encourage non-nuisance species like cardinals and chickadees to visit your property to provide some lively cheer and color to brighten it up during the dreary months.
+Give us a call today!